 What Is DCAA And Why You Should Ensure Compliance

 DCAA auditors report to the Under Secretary of Defense/Chief Financial Officer.
+But what is DCAA compliance and why does it matter?
 DCAA is solely responsible for examining accounting systems and offering related financial advisory services to contractors.

 The FAR guidelines determine the processes and requirements surrounding the purchasing of goods and services.
 DCAA provides compliance regulations on record keeping and provides guidance on contractor costs for particular products and services.
 In addition to audits and compliance checks, the DCAA also offers general guidance to contractors to help them better understand and improve their operations with the government.